 In May 2007, Randi brought years of varied experience to OCPP.
 In her private life Randi lives on an 88-acre farm with her family where they raise grass-fed beef and sheep.

 Contact: rembree (at) ocpp.org

-Juan Carlos Ordóñez, Communications Director.
+Juan Carlos Ordóñez, Development and Communications Director